Tanisha-kothari/pomodoro-desktop-app/README.md

 ## 🎯 Why I Built This

-Most Pomodoro timers feel boring or cluttered.
+Most lightweight Pomodoro timers are web-based and run inside a browser tab.
+When the tab is closed, the browser sleeps in the background, or you switch tasks, the timer can pause or stop entirely.

+While studying on the same laptop, I often found that browser-based timers were unreliable and distracting.

+So I built **Pixel Study Buddy**, a lightweight desktop Pomodoro timer that:

+* stays active independently of browser tabs
+* runs as a small floating widget while working
+* provides a cozy and customizable study environment

-Pixel Study Buddy was built to create a **cozy, customizable study companion** that feels pleasant to keep on your desktop while focusing.
+The goal was to create a **minimal, distraction-free focus companion** that stays with you throughout your work session.

----

 ## 📸 Screenshots

-(Add screenshots here later)

 ---

-## 📄 License

-MIT License